scontain/scone_mesh_tutorial/README.md

 The manifests are used to build confidential container images and to generate and upload the security policy for your confidential application.
 This is done in one **service manifest** file per service and one **mesh manifest** file (a.k.a. **Meshfile**), which is used to generate the security policies and global variables.

 In this example, there is only one service and both its service and mesh manifest files have been created for you (`service.yml` and `mesh.yml`).

 Note that you do not need a service manifest for **curated confidential service** like `memcached`, `nginx`, `MariaDB`, etc: the images already contain all required information.
+We show this in a different tutorial.

 ## Quick Start

 Once you have created your manifest files, you only need to perform the following three steps to build and run your confidential application on Kubernetes:

-1. Build the service OCI container image:
+1. Build the service OCI container image (for each service):

 ```bash
 sconectl apply -f service.yml
 ```

-2. Build and upload the security policy for the application using:
+2. Build and upload the security policies for all services of the application using:

 ```bash
 sconectl apply -f mesh.yml